 Welcome to Data Mining Lab!

-The Department of Statistics at the University of Central Florida (UCF) established a Data Mining Certificate Program in the Fall of 2000 and started its Master’s degree in Data Mining in the Fall of 2001.
+The Department of Statistics & Data Science at the University of Central Florida (UCF) established a Data Mining Certificate Program in the Fall of 2000 and started its Master’s degree in Data Mining in the Fall of 2001.
 Data Mining is the process of exploration and analysis of large quantities of observational data in order to discover meaningful patterns and models.
 Data Mining is an exciting and evolving discipline, as it can lead to the discovery of previously unknown patterns in data for potential business advantage.
-Not only in business, Data Mining techniques have been widely applied to problems in science, engineering and health, and it is believed that data mining will bring profound impact on our world.
+Not only in business, but Data Mining techniques have also been widely applied to problems in science, engineering, and health, and it is believed that data mining will bring a profound impact on our world.